cymplecy/TTGO-T_DISPLAY-Cheerlights/README.md

 # TTGO-T_DISPLAY-Cheerlights

+Set of files to display clock on a TTGO-T-DISPLAY EPS32 device

 ### MartinClock-Cheerlight-T-DISPLAY.ino

 @martinbateman wrote a clock program for the T-DISPLAY - I modified it to use Cheerlights information